GLOBAL MARKETS-Dollar, shares shaky ahead of U.S. jobs data

 "If the jobs data comes in weaker than expected, it may mean the Fed postpones tapering of its quantitative easing which should weigh on the dollar and support metals," said economist Alexandra Knight of National Australia Bank in Melbourne.

-Copper traded on the London Metal Exchange steadied at $7,331.50 a tonne, while gold slipped 0.2 percent to $1,409 an ounce, with both metals on course for weekly gains.
+Copper, trading on the London Metal Exchange, added 0.1 percent to $7,341 a tonne, while gold was steady at around $1,413 an ounce, with both metals on course for weekly gains.

-Brent crude edged above $104 a barrel due to the weaker dollar, putting it on track for a weekly gain of 3.4 percent, its best since late April.
+Brent crude edged above $104 a barrel on track for a weekly gain of 3.4 percent, its best week since late April.

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."